ruuda/blog/posts/build-system-insights.md

 apply very well to build tools.
 In particular,
-by treating build steps as pure functions and artefacts as immutable values, effective and correct caching emerges naturally.
+by treating build steps as pure functions and artefacts as immutable, effective and correct caching emerges naturally.
+On the more practical side,
-To keep large repositories maintainable it helps to keep build definitions close to the source code, and fine-grained build targets can unlock parallelism to make builds fast.
+keeping build definitions close to the source code helps to keep large repositories maintainable, and fine-grained build targets can unlock parallelism to make builds fast.
+As with all good ideas,
+these insights seem obvious in hindsight.
+I hope to see them being applied more often going forward.

 Further reading
 ---------------

-There is only so much I can put in a single blog post.
 While reading up on build systems,
-I found the following resources to be insightful.
+I found the following resources to be insightful:

  * [Build Systems à la Carte][carte]
    by Andrey Mokhov, Neil Mitchell, and Simon Peyton Jones,